 Members’ handbook updates

-Update no. 209 relates to the amend- ments to HKFRS 9 Financial Instruments.
+Update no. 210 relates to amendments to HKFRS 9 Financial Instruments.

 Professional accountants in business